 - WeChat Pay and WeChat Wallet for payments to online suppliers.

-How to use WeChat for develop your business?
+How to use WeChat for developing your business in China?

 Let’s start by examining the three types of WeChat business account: